climatepolicyradar/website/src/routes/latest/being-a-data-scientist-in-climate-policy.md

 ## Why do you like working with language?

-It’s fun to learn linguistics.
-I’ve been lucky to work with really good linguists (here and elsewhere).
-I find there’s a lot of power in building things that make predictions using language.
-Because naturally everyone understands the inputs and outputs.
-And it’s less maths!
+It’s fun to learn linguistics, and I’ve been lucky to work with really good linguists here and elsewhere.
+I find there’s a lot of power in building things that make predictions using language, because naturally everyone understands the inputs and outputs without needing to understand any of the maths.
 I like nerding out about the language aspect of machine learning and the additional complexities it brings, like psychology.

 ## What big problems are you tackling at work right now?

-My big challenge is how do we do machine learning in a measurably responsible, ethical and effective way.
-How to build things in a way that both gives us more information, and improves the way we maintain our systems, as we’re only a small team.
+My big challenge is, how do we do machine learning in a measurably responsible, ethical and effective way?
+And how do we build things in a way that gives us the information to build future things better, without the overhead of having to do more maintenance work, as we’re only a small team.

 ## What applications of machine learning for climate change are you excited about?